totalspectrum/spin2cpp/Readme.txt

 do work in PropGCC because the latter supports some C++ extensions even in C mode).

-(1) The LOOKUP and LOOKDOWN functions in Spin do not work in Catalina.
+(1) The LOOKUP and LOOKDOWN functions in Spin do not work in Catalina unless all the arguments are constant.

-(2) Any code which takes the address of a parameter or of a local variable will not work in Catalina.
+(2) The reverse operator will not work in Catalina.

 I'm still working on fixing these issues.